Melanchthonhaus (Bretten)

 The Melanchthonhaus is a museum and research facility of the Protestant Reformation in Bretten, particularly on the life of Philipp Melanchthon.
 It includes an exhibition on his life, a research centre, a specialist library and a documentation centre of the international Melanchthon-Forschung.
 The library contains around 11,000 books about the history of the Reformation.

 It was built in 1897 on the site of Melanchthon's birthplace, which had been demolished in 1689.
-Its design by Johannes Vollmer was inspired by the church historian Nikolaus Müller.
+Its design by Johannes Vollmer was inspired by the church historian and theologian Nikolaus Müller.
 It was built by Hermann Billing and Wilhelm Jung and opened on 25 June 1903.